-There is a new way to access the Longleaf cluster called Open OnDemandⒸ.
-This is a web-portal that provides a shell, file browser, and graphical interface for certain apps (like Jupyter, MATLAB, and R).
+Open OnDemandⒸ is a web-portal that provides a shell, file browser, and graphical interface for applications such as Jupyter, Matlab, and R Studio Desktop.

-Authenticate with your ONYEN/password.
+Authenticate with your ONYEN/password and Duo.
 You will then be at the main page (if you do not already have a Longleaf account you will be presented with instructions for getting one):

 Along the top are a pull-down menus for a File Browser, a Job Builder, a shell, and a list of Interactive Apps.